Kanma/astrophoto-toolbox/README.md

 Features:

-* RAW files loading and conversion to FITS
+* RAW files loading and conversion to FITS, or various image file formats
+* Registration (= stars detection)
 * Plate solving (= finding the celestial coordinates of an image)
+* Stacking of several images, which includes:
+  * Background calibration
   * Computation of the transformation to apply to one image in order to stack it on top of another one
+* Detection of the center of the star in a bitmap where a Bahtinov mask is used
+* Search in a catalog of Deep-Space Objects for objects matching a pattern

 ## Compilation